-I’m going back to the Mark Cuban post that pointed me to the Ordinary Gentlemen film.
+I’m going back to the.
 The thing that brought me back was the comments.
 The sentiment is virtually universal — movie theaters suck donkey balls.

 - They cost too much for tickets

 - They cost too much for food and drinks

 - The movies suck

 So I’ll deal with these.
 The ticket cost?
 “Cost” is a concept of how much value you gain minus how much aggravation you have to put up with.
 This point depends really on all the rest of the points.
 If the movie was good, and it was projected well, you wouldn’t think that it cost so much.
 In fact, you might even think it was a value.
 If the food was good, and not the same thing that you could pick up at an A&W stand or Albertsons for half the price, you wouldn’t say that it cost too much.

 The other points are harder to address.
 The food and drinks sucking comes from poor service.
 Poor service permeates the movie theater industry, but you get what you pay for.
 The only way to get better service is to get better employees, and better employees cost.
 How much would more would you pay to go to the “good” theater?
 (Personally, I would pay $18 a ticket for a quality theater to see a quality movie, but I think I am the exception.)
 The projection sucking is the same problem — a good projectionist is likely to be good at lots of other things that pay more money; can you keep him in that job?
 I would certainly pay more to go to a theater that I know will project the film right.
 I just can’t find one.